The Oakland Eat Real Festival in Jack London Square is back!

 How much are tickets?
 Free.
 No tickets, just walk in.
 All plates will be $10 and under.

 Can I use credit cards?
-Yes, most vendors accept credit or you can use ATM’s on site at a heftt fee so I would bring cash.
+Yes, most vendors accept credit or you can use ATM’s on-site at a hefty fee so I would bring cash.

 Is the food organic?
 No, just no. See the quote above where they make a claim that trucks are encouraged to use 1 or 2 organic items.
-Well a single truck can have 15 menu items and one of 15 can contain minimal organic ingredients and be valid.
+A single truck can have 15 menu items and one of 15 can contain minimal organic ingredients and be valid.
 This is a marketing ploy and self back patting technique.
+Of course, each food truck is unique and operates under their own rules, so ask them.
+But in no way is all food organic.

 How long has this been going on?
-The festival is in its 10th year and started in 2009.
+The festival is in its 11th year and started in 2009.
 They boast having over 600,000 attendees and making over $3 million in sales since the start.
 These numbers were given in 2015 or so.
+They have surely increased as much as the rent in Oakland has.